russmckendrick/blog/content/tunes/2023-09-18-listened-to-this-week/index.md

 title: "What did I listen to in week 37?"
 date: "2023-09-18"
 draft: false
-summary: "Immersing in the nuanced soundscapes of Doves, this week has been a sonic journey.
-Their alt-rock melodies dominated my LastFM playlist, accentuating highs and soothing lows.
-Exploring their profound repertoire has been insightful, revealing the artistic brilliance that makes Doves my most-played artist this week.
-Stay tuned for more musical explorations."
+summary: "Discover the captivating soundscapes of Doves, where alt-rock meets emotional depth.
+Their intricate melodies will resonate with your highs and lows!"
 cover:
     image: "/img/weekly-tunes-006.png"
     relative: false